Hunedoara County: Economy

-In the 1990s, a large amount of mines were closed down, leaving Hunedoara county with the highest unemployment rate in Romania, of 9.6%, in comparison to the national average of 5.5%.
+In the 1990s, a large number of mines were closed down, leaving Hunedoara county with the highest unemployment rate in Romania, of 9.6%, in comparison to the national average of 5.5%.

 Tourism

 Retezat National Park and other picturesque regions makes it one of the most beautiful counties in Romania.
 Also there can be found Dacian and Roman complexes in the Orăştie Mountains.

 The main tourist attractions in the county are: